 Are follow-along injuries limited to aerobics and cardio-kick?

 Sadly, no. Monkey-see, monkey-do Tai Chi also can cause these same injuries.

 Here's what Tjielie wrote to me by email: "I started to learn taichi at 1982 because I have had severe back pain.
 After half a year, I forgot about the backpain.
 Maybe I have been one of those monkeys.
 Truth is : 2 Years ago I had had the 1st knee surgery.
 This Summer the other one will be the next!"

 You may not have heard about my own injuries from follow-along Tai Chi and Qigong - sppecifically bad shoulders and bad knees.
 I healed myself once I stopped playing "follow along" in Tai Chi like most DVDs encourage, and learned how to adapt the movements and practices to my own body.

-That's the approach we now use in all of our courses, even in the free online mini-course on our site.
+That's the approach we now use in all of our courses, even in the free online lessons on our site.

 Truth be told: That's the whole reason I became an instructor, and why I'm on this quest.
 I don't want my students to have to go through what I went through.
 I don't want them to injure themselves in the first place.

 The bad thing about follow-along Tai Chi, whether on DVD or in a class, is that you can practice it for a DECADE (like I did), injuring yourself just a little each day, but not knowing it or having any problems.